etherealvisage/cpsc301/docs/design/system-design.md

 JavaScript-based serialization format seems natural, given that both our client- and server-side code will be written in the language.)

-On the client, we chose to implement a model-view-controller architecture.
-The nature of a GUI application running in a web browser lends itself naturally to such a structure: the model is simply a thin layer that parses JSON responses from the server and offers their data through a unified interface; the view retrieves a template (quite probably in [Jade](http://jade-lang.com/) format) from the server, then substitutes externally provided dynamic data for template placeholders and modifies the DOM to reflect the changed content; and the controller responds to user-generated events, passing data back and forth between the appropriate views and models.
+On the client, we implemented a model-view-controller architecture.
+The nature of a GUI application running in a web browser lends itself naturally to such a
+structure: the model is simply a thin layer that parses JSON responses from the server and offers their data through a unified interface; the view retrieves a template (quite probably in [Jade](http://jade-lang.com/) format) from the server, then substitutes externally provided dynamic data for template placeholders and modifies the DOM to reflect the changed content; and the controller responds to user-generated events, passing data back and forth between the appropriate views and models.